paycoreio/docs/docs/products/hpp/customization.md

 ###  Preselecting or displaying payment methods

 Preselecting or displaying payment methods Which payment methods are displayed depends on the configuration setting for your merchant account; there are two options: Fixed or Flexible (also known as Fixed Split Gateway or Flexible Split Gateway).
-This feature is set up for your account by PayCore.io.
-For details, please contact PayCore.io Merchant Services.
+This feature is set up for your account by {{custom.company_name}}.
+For details, please contact {{custom.company_name}} Merchant Services.
 The Fixed option is used to specify the payment methods to display to customers in the HPP payment form (if these payment methods are available in the customer’s country).
-For example, you can display only Paysafecard, Klarna, and Rapid Transfer on the payment form instead of the generic PayCore.io options for the customer’s country.
+For example, you can display only Paysafecard, Klarna, and Rapid Transfer on the payment form instead of the generic {{custom.company_name}} options for the customer’s country.
 These methods will appear in the Payment method tabs where their logos will be displayed.
 For a list of currently supported alternative payment methods and their codes, see Payment method codes on page 10-9.

 ### Straight Through Redirect